 You need a shredder/grater for the carrots and apple.
 I always use my box grater, which doubles as a cheese grater.
-This tool is handy for zucchini bread, carrot cake, and grating frozen butter for my scones.
+This tool is handy for zucchini bread, healthy apple muffins, zucchini muffins, carrot cake, and grating frozen butter for my scones.

 I know the list of ingredients in the recipe below looks overwhelming, but most of them are regular kitchen staples like flour, salt, baking soda, cinnamon, eggs, brown sugar, and vanilla extract.
 For all of the extras, there are plenty of substitutions you can make.

 The orange zest and ground flax are totally optional, but I usually add both for extra flavor.

 Here’s a list of ways you can change the recipe based on your tastebuds.
 If using any of these substitutions, use the same exact amount of the ingredient you are replacing unless otherwise noted.
 For example, if you use coconut sugar instead of brown sugar, use 1/2 cup.

 - Whole Wheat Flour: Use all-purpose flour if desired instead.
 I haven’t tested this muffin with gluten-free flour alternatives, but I would steer clear of almond, coconut, and oat flours.
 They won’t hold up to the moisture in the batter.
 (Try my blueberry almond power muffins instead!)

 - Pecans: Leave them out or replace with dried cranberries, chopped walnuts or pistachios, sweetened or unsweetened shredded coconut, sunflower seeds, or more raisins.